MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

   [propget] HRESULT Permission([out, retval] COREWEBVIEW2_FILE_SYSTEM_HANDLE_PERMISSION* kind);
 }

-[uuid(d2fba648-109f-401c-b701-44fd3ddfb440), object, pointer_default(unique)]
+// Generic container of COM objects to pass to WebView2 [uuid(d2fba648-109f-401c-b701-44fd3ddfb440), object, pointer_default(unique)]
-interface ICoreWebView2WebObjectCollection : ICoreWebView2ObjectCollectionView {
+interface ICoreWebView2ObjectCollection : ICoreWebView2ObjectCollectionView {
-  /// Removes the `WebObject` at the specified index.
+  /// Removes the object at the specified index.
   HRESULT RemoveValueAtIndex([in] UINT32 index);

-  /// Inserts the `WebObject` at the specified index.
+  /// Inserts the object at the specified index.
   HRESULT InsertValueAtIndex(
       [in] UINT32 index,
       [in] IUnknown* value);
 }

 [uuid(afae6f48-60d6-4b95-8b81-6f60d9c70f0b), object, pointer_default(unique)]
-interface ICoreWebView2Environment14 : ICoreWebView2Environment12 {
+interface ICoreWebView2Environment14 : ICoreWebView2Environment13 {
   /// Create a ICoreWebView2FileSystemHandle from a path.
 If the `kind` is
   /// COREWEBVIEW2_FILE_SYSTEM_HANDLE_KIND_FILE, representation of a
   /// FileSystemFileHandle will be created, so the `path` must be a path to the